SonelSA/rtl8723bu_realtek/README.md

 Default log level is 4.
 The lower level is chosen the less messages will be printed.

+## Other drivers

+More drivers can be found on the net.

+### ulli-kroll

+Based on v4.4.5.
+WiFi only, not evaluated. [ulli-kroll]

+### johnheenan

+Patch to generic kernel driver rtl8xxxu.
+Not evaluated. [johnheenan]

 ## Links

 [Device page at Realtek][Realtek]